DataLunatic69/Deep-NN-from-scratch/README.md

 This project implements a digit classifier using a custom neural network built with NumPy and TensorFlow.
 The model is trained on the **MNIST** dataset, which consists of handwritten digits from 0 to 9.

 ## **Features**
-- Text classification into emotion categories using pre-trained DistilBERT.
+- Custom neural network architecture with two hidden layers.
-- Fine-tuning with PyTorch for custom datasets.
+- Uses **sigmoid** and **ReLU** activation functions.
-- Tkinter-based GUI for easy interaction.
+- Implements dropout for regularization to prevent overfitting.
-- High accuracy and F1 score using standard evaluation metrics.
+- High accuracy on the MNIST test dataset.

 ---